Are mountain homes only for the physically fit? Of course not.

 How many times have you had difficulty turning on a faucet with wet hands

-or had to set down an armload to turn a doorknob?
+or had to set down an armload to open a door?

-Anyone with back problems appreciates the convenience of an oven or dishwasher
+Anyone with back problems appreciates the convenience of a raised oven or dishwasher

-at an accessible height or roll out shelves or drawers in base cabinets.
+and roll out shelves and drawers in base cabinets.

 and would allow your home to be more easily changed